alfahs/MolecularDynamicsScripts/CONTRIBUTING.md

 ---

 ## 🧩 2.
-Make the Scripts More User-Friendly
+Make the Scripts More User-Friendly for Windows Users

 Help improve the user experience by: